saatvikak7-d/SmartTransitnew/README.md

 Users can:

-* select a departure station,
+* select a departure station
-* enter the current time,
+* enter the current time
-* and instantly find the next available MMTS train.
+* instantly find the next available MMTS train

 ---